 As virtual selling becomes the new normal, customers will also become more comfortable making online connections.

 But virtual selling isn’t a new concept — the latest State of Sales report identified that sales reps have increased their time connecting virtually with customers at a rate 3x greater than connecting in person.

 Relationship building — that’s what the old world of selling involved.
 Face-to-face selling was a requirement for success, especially in a B2B context.
 But now, sales reps are facing a different world.

 For sales reps to be confident sellers today, they need to be confident in the technology they’re using.
 If virtual selling wasn’t part of your team’s sales process prior to COVID-19, putting the right technology in place will make it easier for your sales reps to transition to virtual and remote selling.

-Tools such as Google Hangouts or other video conferencing options are a good place to start.
+Tools such as Zoom, Google Hangouts, Skype, or other video conferencing options are a good place to start.

 During this time, technology will be used in a whole new way.
 And with people adjusting to new working and living arrangements, customers will be demanding to be engaged in more efficient ways.
 They will also be more inclined to do their own research on products and brands before they connect with potential suppliers.

 As a result, buyers are engaging when their buying cycle suits, rather than being led by traditional sales cycles.
 In this new selling environment, a sales rep needs to be quick to respond, relevant and as informed as the buyer.